 NOTE – wood and peat are both famous for giving you “two heats” – the first when you harvest and render them ready for use and the second when you burn them!
 Although different species of tree may deliver equal calorific values, some will always be much more cost-effective to process than others because they are much easier to saw and split.

-2. Fuel - effects of varying moisture content on calorific value
+Effects of varying moisture content on calorific value

 Different species of tree retain different levels of sap during growth, and of course many conifers produce resins which can be quite flammable.
 For this reason, green or unseasoned fuelwoods vary greatly in their burning properties though ash has always been admired for the heat it produces in almost any state – hence the old rhyme that ends “But ash green, or ash old is fit for a queen with a crown of gold.”
 In an earlier era it was normal practice to burn wood while it was still green, since dry logs burned too rapidly in an open hearth.
 Thus people became keen observers of how different types of unseasoned wood burned.